 Grandfather Chapman served in the First World War (1914-1918) and was wounded while at the front with the Gloucestershire Regiment.

 He joined the Regiment on Tuesday, 1st December 1903 shortly after his 18th birthday, when he trained as a bandsman, learning to play the clarinet.
+In a combat situation, the bandsmen acted as stretcher bearers.

-This was about all I knew of his war experiences until in May 2006 we sorted through a bag of old photos from my parents attic and found two postcards written to Granddad when he was a young soldier.
 They were dated 1905 and 1907 and addressed to bandsman William Chapman, 2nd Glosters and had his army number 7348.
-Without this number, it would have been nearly impossible to find his army records out of the 20 million men who served in the First World War as he was christened Frederick Robert William and Chapman is quite a common name, but I had read recently that 1st World War Medal Index Cards (MIC) had been put onto a searchable database.
-Typing in his number gave me an image number and a payment of £3-50 allowed me to download a copy of his MIC, which unlocked a lot of important information.
+Without this number, it would have been nearly impossible to find his army records out of the 20 million men who served in the First World War as he was christened Frederick Robert William and Chapman is quite a common name.

 Medal Index Card